ElementsProject/peerswap/README.md

 To run LWK for L-BTC swaps, see the [LWK setup guide](./docs/setup_lwk.md).

+> **Important**
+> Liquid mainnet L-BTC swaps require a backend that follows the post-[ELIP 203](https://raw.githubusercontent.com/ElementsProject/ELIPs/main/elip-0203.mediawiki) chain tip.
+When using Elements RPC, run Elements 23.3.1 or newer; Elements 23.3.3 is recommended.

 > **Note**
 > Most of the benefits of PeerSwap come from using L-BTC.
 Swaps using L-BTC are more private, faster, and avoid the mainchain blockchain during high fee environments that can make swaps uneconomical.